 All About Maximum Power Point Tracking (MPPT) Solar Charge Controllers

-What the Heck is an MPPT Charge Controller?
+What is an MPPT Charge Controller?

 This section covers the theory and operation of "Maximum Power Point Tracking" as used in solar electric charge controllers.